 More About Boston:

 ► For Kids: There is no better way to world school your children on the United States founding, history and constitution than in the city of Boston, Massachusetts.
 I actually didn’t realize how little I knew and understood about the history of America until I went to Boston, I’m embarrassed to admit.
-Boston is full of stories, adventures, and celebration!
+Traveling to Boston with kids will offer them stories, adventures, and celebration!

-Have you been to Boston?
+Have you been to Boston with kids?
 First we have to know where your favorite place to eat was!
 Then, tell us your favorite site!
 How’d the kids do on the Freedom Trail?
 We’d love to hear you share your experiences.